Bassamelkoussa/lcel-rag/README.md

-A repo for the latest LCEL and RAG techniques
+A repo for the latest LangChain LCEL and RAG techniques